unisave-cloud/website/src/guides/why-not-to-build-game-backend-server-with-mysql-and-php/why-not-to-build-game-backend-server-with-mysql-and-php.md

 ### Schema

 In MySQL, you have to define the tables and their columns first, before you insert any data.
 This definition is called the *schema*.
-This makes it difficult for someone to insert invalid data, but complicates the game development and schema evolution later in the game's lifetime.
+This makes it difficult for someone to insert invalid data, but complicates the game development and schema evolution later during the game's lifetime.

 ArangoDB is a schema-less database, meaning it stores whatever data you give it.
 This means that when adding a "steam login" system to your game, that needs to store a `steamId` for each player, you don't need to go over all players and create this field.
-Some players will have it and for some not.
+Some players will have it and some will not.
 Those that don't have it will not be able to login via Steam.
 The integration of this system into your game has now been much faster thanks to this feature.

 ### Scalability